Policy on Sexual Assault

 Sexual activity with someone who the Responding Party should know to be, or based on the circumstances should reasonably have known to be, mentally or physically incapacitated (by alcohol or other drugs, unconsciousness, sleep, or blackout) is sexual activity without consent.

 There are many services established to assist individuals who have been sexually assaulted.
-Rachel Boyle, Director of Prevention Education and Advocacy, ext.
-7277, campus sexual assault advocates (SARA) or other student affairs staff members (see list below under Education and Training) may be contacted to provide assistance or for any questions.
+Sara Tansits, coordinator for the sexual assault response advocates (SARA) or other Student Affairs staff members (see list below under Education and Training) may be contacted to provide assistance or for any questions.

 “For All Seasons, Inc.” Sexual Assault Crisis Center, 1-800-310-7273 (A 24-hour confidential service that provides counseling, advocacy and support to survivors.)